DanielEduardoLopez/SalesForecasting/README.md

 Finally, the MXN/USD exchange rates, the bonds interest rates (CETES 28), and the money market representative interest rates (28 day TIIE) data were retrieved from <a href="https://www.banxico.org.mx/">Banxico's website</a> in form of CSV files.

+### **6.2 Data Exploration** <a class="anchor" id="eda"></a>

+The collected datasets were explored to describe its attributes, number of records, shapes, data types, their quality in terms of its percentage of missing values and suspected extreme outliers; as well as to perform an initial exploration of statistical measures, time trends, distributions and relationships among variables.

+It was identified that several attributes in the datasets exhibited missing values, the vast majority in a small extent.
+So, the method **dropna()** was sufficient to handle those missing values.
+However, in the case of the attributes *OBS_NOTE* in the gdp dataset, or *Sq.mt.
+Mexico* and *Sq.mt.
+Central America* in the sales dataset, whose missing values rates (%) are higher than 30%, so they were removed during the preparation step.

+Likewise, the datasets were assessed to identify any extreme outliers according to the interquartile range criterion ($quartile \pm IQR * 3$) [(NIST/SEMATECH, 2012)](#nist).
+It was found that the datasets were free from extreme outliers.

+### **6.2 Data Exploration** <a class="anchor" id="eda"></a>

+The collected datasets were explored to describe its attributes, number of records, shapes, data types, their quality in terms of its percentage of missing values and suspected extreme outliers; as well as to perform an initial exploration of statistical measures, time trends, distributions and relationships among variables.

+It was identified that several attributes in the datasets exhibited missing values, the vast majority in a small extent.
+So, the method **dropna()** was sufficient to handle those missing values.
+However, in the case of the attributes *OBS_NOTE* in the gdp dataset, or *Sq.mt.
+Mexico* and *Sq.mt.
+Central America* in the sales dataset, whose missing values rates (%) are higher than 30%, so they were removed during the preparation step.

+Likewise, the datasets were assessed to identify any extreme outliers according to the interquartile range criterion ($quartile \pm IQR * 3$) [(NIST/SEMATECH, 2012)](#nist).
+It was found that the datasets were free from extreme outliers.

+Furthermore, the data was initialy analyzed to calculate simple statistical measures, identify time trends, explore distributions and relationships for each data source; as well as exploring time patterns.

+It was found that the stock value of WALMEX and S&P500 had a strong positive trend; whereas the Mexican IPC had a weak one.
+Mexican GDP showed a positive trend over the last 10 years with a sharply temporary decrease during the Covid pandemic.
+The exchange rate showed a weak positive trend over the last ten years.
+Moreover, both bonds and money market interest rates showed an arbitrary trend, as those rates are set by the Central Bank of Mexico according to their contractive inflation policy.

+The net sales of WALMEX, S&P500, and GDP showed distributions skewed to the right; whereas the stock value of the IPC exhibited a normal distribution.
+On the other hand, the exchange rates dataset showed two distributions: the first distribution was skewed to the right, and the second one resembled a normal distribution.
+No distribution was noticeable in the bonds rates and money market interest rates datasets.

+Finally, the stock value of WALMEX and the S&P500 exhibited a strong positive correlation; whereas a weak positive correlation was observed between the stock value of WALMEX and the Mexican IPC.
+A very weak positive correlation was seen between the S&P500 and the IPC.
+A strong positive correlation was also observed for all the variables net sales, units, and commercial area in Mexico and Central America.
+And, a positive correlation was found between net sales and GDP.
+Moreover, as expectable, a strong positive correlation was found for the bonds rates and the money market interest rates, and no relationship was observed among the exchange rates and the bonds or interest rates.

+### **6.3 Data Preparation** <a class="anchor" id="preparation"></a>

+Pending...